Ender's Blogs

 Manual Review

 Use your eyes.
-But this tool can help you identify the LOC and language
+But this can help you identify the LOC and language